PowerfulMedical/digitization-metric/README.md

 `python summarize.py <output_csv>`

 This will generate a summary of the normalized pixel distance scores by dataset and the total average score.

+## ECG Visualization

+Contained within `visualization.py`, the `visualize` function provides a seamless method for visualizing ECG data from a `numpy` array.
+It creates a grid structure resembling the standard ECG format and plots the signals for each lead.